http4k/www/src/website/content/_sites/hotreload/_index.md

         title: http4k Enterprise Edition
         url: https://http4k.org/enterprise
 features:
-    - title: No more</br>stop/starts
+    - title: No more<br>stop/starts
       icon: testability
       colour: indigo
       description: This tool automatically restarts the server when it detects a code change, resulting in fewer steps in your development workflow.
-    - title: Tiny</br> overhead
+    - title: Tiny<br> overhead
       icon: supportive
       colour: pink
       description: All that's needed to support hot reloading is a class that provides the main application `HttpHandler`, and a dedicated `main()` function.
-    - title: Server and protocol</br> agnostic
+    - title: Server and protocol<br> agnostic
       icon: footprint
       colour: violet
       description: Hot reload works with all of the <a href="https://http4k.org/ecosystem/http4k/reference/servers/">servers</a> http4k can run on, no matter if you're serving HTTP, WebSockets, or SSE protocol.
-    - title: Leverage your</br> existing build tool
+    - title: Leverage your<br> existing build tool
       icon: support
       colour: blue
       description: Use the Gradle integration (including multi-project support) or extend it to leverage your existing building tools.